Ethaywien/script-loading-toolkit/README.md

 }
 ```

-Calling load multiple times will not cause the script to load more than once.
+Calling `.load()` multiple times will not cause the script to load more than once.
 Subsequent calls to `.load()` will all return the same promise or resolve immediatly if the script has already loaded.

 ```js
 // These will all return the same promise.